librairy/KGQA/README.md

 1. It may take some minutes to load some external resources.
 The following logs will appear when everything is ready:

     ```
-    Answering for predictions without further training.
-    Loaded
+    Loading RDF2nlg model: /Users/cbadenes/Projects/muheqa/application/summary/kg/nlg/model ..
+    model ready
+    Linked to DBpedia(en): http://dbpedia.org/sparql
+    Linked to Wikidata (en): http://query.wikidata.org/sparql
-    Ready to answer question from Wikidata in english:
+    Ready to answer question from the English edition of CORD-19 collection
+    Loading bert-large-uncased-whole-word-masking-finetuned-squad model..
+    model ready
+    Loading deepset/roberta-base-squad2-covid model..
+    model ready
+    Loading deepset/roberta-base-squad2 model..
+    model ready
+    English answerer is ready
      * Serving Flask app "application.app" (lazy loading)
      * Environment: production
        WARNING: This is a development server.
 Do not use it in a production deployment.
        Use a production WSGI server instead.
      * Debug mode: off
      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

 ## Server routes